-Residents can call 859-292-3686 to contact the Newport Community Services Department or can email the city’s arborist Rachel Comte regarding any tree issue or question.
+Residents can call 859-292-3686 or email CityofNewport@Newportky.gov to contact the Newport Community Services Department with questions on any tree issue.

-The City of Newport recognizes the value of trees within the community (described at right).
+Tree Canopy Goal in Newport: The City of Newport recognizes the value of trees within the community.
 As such, Newport’s goal is to, at minimum, maintain the existing tree canopy cover (amount of city covered by trees when viewed from above) at the current 33%, while working to improve the quality and health of the current canopy as well as equalize the tree canopy cover between neighborhoods - all while maintaining public safety.

 The City has taken a number of steps to work toward the tree canopy goals described above: